-NFL Star Adrian Peterson teams up with activist for peace walk
+NFL Star Adrian Peterson teams up with community activist for peace walk in Houston

 For Peterson, the solution starts with being smart.

-"I'm a big tough guy but there are times I've been in altercations and I've backed down because that was the right choice," Peterson continued.
+"I'm a big tough guy, but there are times I've been in altercations and I've backed down because that was the right choice," Peterson continued.

 A.P. says the walk is about showing the community there are no winners when it comes to gun violence.
-The peace walk commences at 9314 Cullen Saturday at Noon and the following weekend Peterson will be hosting his All Day Elite Camps. where kids will get to learn the fundamentals from a pro!
+The peace walk commences at 9314 Cullen Saturday at noon, and the following weekend, Peterson will be hosting his All Day Elite Camps, where kids will get to learn the fundamentals from a pro!